Do it yourself

 Libraries and archives

 If you’re able to visit, national libraries, museums and archives offer the best sources of primary, original information.
-You may need a reader’s ticket of some sort.
+You will need a reader’s ticket of some sort.
 These days, such places have excellent on-line catalogues and access to digitised collections.
+If unable to visit, owing to distance for example, it may be worth contacting a paid research service (check the library or archive of interest for any notes).

 Once you’ve found a book you know is relevant, as well as checking for other books by that author, check what other books lie under the same Catalogue code, or under the same Subject heading.
 Ask the staff about other national and overseas catalogues and using the InterLibrary Loan system to get the book you need.
 Links to UK, Australian, Canadian and New Zealand National Library services are shown on the Site and Links page.